DarkoKuzmanovic/vscode-cowsay/README.md

 ## Features

-- Cowsay sidebar with random ~~cringey~~ messages
+- Cowsay sidebar with random programming excuse messages
 - Zoom in and out functionality
-- Refresh button for new cow-ntent
+- Refresh button for new cow-tent
+- New "animals" added to selection

 ![VS Code Cowsay in action](resources/cowsay-demo.gif)